CLOVIS-AI/gitlab.main.kts/docs/website/docs/tutorials/index.md

 !!! note "Performance"
     On the first run, the Kotlin compiler needs to initialize itself and download dependencies, so it may a bit slow.
 Next runs should be near-instantaneous.

+!!! tip
+    To view the documentation in IntelliJ, press CTRL + click on any symbol coming from this library, which will open the decompiled code.
+At the top of the file, find the "Download sources" button.
+Once downloading has completed, go back to your script.
+Quick documentation (CTRL Q by default) should now show the documentation for the symbol you're looking at.

+    If you can, consider contributing documentation improvements.

 ## Deploying the pipeline